 Making classical music relevant to the modern generation through fun, humour and simplicity.

-After a successful Kickstarter campaign this past April, TwoSet have started their journey as the first ever crowdfunded classical world tour.
+After a successful Kickstarter campaign last year, TwoSet have started their journey as the first ever crowdfunded classical world tour.
 The two committed to nonstop busking and sleeping on the streets of Sydney until they hit their goal of $50,000—which they achieved in just 5 days.
 Their World Tour has hit the ground running with sold-out concerts in cities such as New York, Los Angeles, London, Hong Kong, Singapore, Toronto, Montréal, Vancouver, Seattle, San Francisco, Chicago, Boston, Berlin, Munich, Warsaw, Vienna, Oslo, and Helsinki.
 Their dream is to bring classical music to more people and to continue to inspire the next generation.